TKLinux966/Pysomware/README.md

 # Pysomware

 This is a ransomware written in Python.
+It only works for Windows

 ## How this ransomware works
 #### generatekey.py